01 of 10

 On Main Street U.S.A. in Disneyland, you'll find the charmingly old-fashioned silhouette shop.
 While you sit for them, the shop's paper artists use nothing but a piece of black paper and a pair of fast-moving scissors to create cute little outline portraits like these.

-I like the idea of the group of kids - or if you're by yourself, ask them to put your favorite Disney character in with you.
+Get one done of a group of kids - or if you're by yourself, ask them to put your favorite Disney character in with you.

 You'll also find caricature artists in Downtown Disney and inside the parks.Continue to 8 of 10 below.